paul-blackwell/movie-search-docs-/docs/unit-3.md

 import React from 'react';
 import PropTypes from 'prop-types';
-import { useSelector, useDispatch } from 'react-redux'; // Add this line import { addToFavorites } from '../../../reducers/favoritesSlice'; // Add this line
+import { useSelector, useDispatch } from 'react-redux'; // Add this line import styles from './card.module.scss';
-import styles from './card.module.scss';
 import StandardImage from '../../atoms/standard-image/standard-image';
 import MovieScore from '../../atoms/movie-score/movie-score';